School Health Program

-Registered nurses educate and train school personnel (building support staff, paraprofessionals, teachers, administrators, etc.) who provide daily direct services to students.
-Dependent upon location and need, consultative access to an RN may occur on-site, by phone and/or through virtual connectivity (Spectrum Health MedNowSM).
-There is a direct care service model that can be put in place, if fully funded by the school district.
+Registered nurses (RN) educate and train school personnel (building support staff, paraprofessionals, teachers, administrators, etc.) who provide daily direct services to students.
+Dependent upon location and need, consultative access to an RN may occur on-site, by phone and/or through virtual connectivity (Spectrum Health Telemedicine).

 Virtual Support for Students at School

-When a student gets sick, is injured or has chronic health care needs at school, it can be stressful, especially if medical treatment is not directly available.
-With the school health program and use of Spectrum Health MedNow technology, the student can be seen by an RN via video visit for rashes, minor injuries or even the flu.
+When a student gets sick, injured or has chronic health care needs at school, it can be stressful, especially if medical treatment is not directly available.
+With the school health program and use of Spectrum Health Specialty Telemedicine technology, the student can be seen by an RN via video visit for rashes, minor injuries or illnesses.

 Spectrum Health School Health Program